 Except that it isn’t a perfect deterrent.
 Crime is still a major factor in society.
 To give just one example, 15% of women in America have experienced rape at some point in their lives.
 To put that in real terms: if you have a mother, a sister, a wife, and 3 daughters or nieces, one of them is likely to be a victim.
 And then there’s robbery, assault, manslaughter, homicide… the list goes on.

 Some crimes are committed by those who’re mentally unstable, or in the heat of the moment.
 But the vast majority are committed by criminals who are fully aware of what they are doing.
 People who think they have a good enough chance of getting away with it.
 People who would never do it if they knew for sure that they would go to prison.

-Psychology studies show that punishments are most effective as deterrents, when they are certain.
-The better the chances of getting away with it, the less it would deter would-be criminals.
+As the above studies have shown, the better the chances of getting away with it, the less it would deter would-be criminals.
 Which means you’re going to have more victims of crime.
 More victims of assault, kidnappings, rape and murder.
 Which is really what the tradeoff should be all about.

 “It’s better that N innocent men be murdered, than 1 innocent man go to prison.”